GallVp/sincmotion/README.md

 # SincMotion

 SincMotion is a Kotlin Multiplatform implementation of algorithms for gait and balance assessment using an inertial measurement unit.
 A [MATLAB implementation](https://github.com/GallVp/sincmotion-matlab) of this library is also available.
-See [documentation](https://gallvp.github.io/sincmaths/) for implementation details.
+See [documentation](https://gallvp.github.io/sincmotion/) for implementation details.
+This library is built on [sincmaths](https://github.com/GallVp/sincmaths) matrix library.

 ## Usage